co-chairs O'Melveny's firmwide Consumer Class Actions and Product Liability/Mass Torts Practices, which have been

 briefs in highly publicized environmental and asbestos litigation.

-A leader not just within his practice but across the firm, Rich has served on O’Melveny’s Policy Committee—the firm’s board of directors—and the Policy Committee’s four-member Executive Committee.
+A leader not just within his practice but across the firm, Rich has served on O’Melveny’s Policy Committee—the firm’s board of directors.
 Among his duties, he currently chairs the committee that vets candidates for partnership.

 Outside the firm, Rich is a longtime member of the Pacific Council on International Policy, and co-chairs the Council’s Counterterrorism Subcommittee.
 In 2013, he traveled to Guantanamo Bay, Cuba, as the Council’s first official observer of the proceedings against Khalid Sheikh Mohammed, and in 2012, he joined a Council delegation to North Korea, authoring the official account of the trip.
 Rich is active in the Los Angeles County Bar Association, and is a longtime member of its Judicial Appointments Committee.
 He serves on the boards of directors of Volunteers of America of Los Angeles, Uncommon Good, and the Saks Institute for Mental Health Law, Policy, and Ethics at USC Gould School of Law.

 Board of Directors and Executive Committee of Volunteers of America of Los Angeles; Boards of Directors of the Pacific Council on International Policy, the Saks Institute for Mental Health Law, Policy, and Ethics, Uncommon Good, and Los Angeles County Bar Foundation (2001–2004); Product Liability Advisory Council (Sustaining Member); former member of Executive Committee of the Los Angeles Bar Association Litigation Section; Board of Trustees of the Los Angeles County Bar Association (2003–2005 and 2012–2014); Judicial Appointments Committee of the Los Angeles County Bar Association (multiple terms under Governors Davis, Schwarzenegger, and Brown); United States Supreme Court Historical Society (California co-chair).
 Honors,